Shanghai Layover City Guide

-Luckily, Shanghai is included and I was lucky enough to live in this fun city for a year so I can give you all the insider tips for a chilled-out layover.
+Luckily, Shanghai is included.
+I was lucky enough to live in this dynamic city for a year so I can provide you with all the insider tips for a chilled-out layover.

 From transport tips to the best sights and must-try foods, find everything you need below.